 (D) Building permits.

-The applicant may seek administrative review of the department's disapproval of an application within thirty days from the date of notice of the disallowance pursuant to the provisions of WAC 458-20-100
+The applicant may request administrative review of the department's disapproval of an application, within thirty days from the date of notice of the disallowance, pursuant to the provisions of WAC 458-20-100

 The department will issue a sales and use tax deferral certificate for state and local sales and use taxes due under chapters 82.08